 Final Test Out (conduct a session for a client using all apparatus)

 Specialized Workshops (50 hours)

-The topics may vary and might include: 3D Anatomy, Matwork with small equipment, Pilates to Treat Scoliosis, Pilates for Hip Replacement, Miofascial Lines, and more.
+The topics may vary and might include: Anatomy 3D, Matwork with small equipment, Pilates to Treat Scoliosis, Pilates for Hip Replacement, Miofascial Lines, and more.

 Complete Comprehensive Diploma

 Matwork ProgramPilates Network education for aspiring teachers begins with the Matwork program, which prepares candidates to teach a group class setting of various skill levels.
 The curriculum includes the original exercises, as well as modifications for beginner and intermediate clients.
 The special needs of pregnancy and older adults will be addressed.
-The course is broken down into three sections outlined below:
+The study material is presented as follows:

 - The History of the Pilates Method

 - Working with Neutral Pelvis in various anatomical positions